Hours of Operation:

 You must make this request by the response date on the front of your citation.
 If you fail to request Driving Safety by the response date on your citation you will lose this option.

-If you request Deferred Disposition online, you must do so by the response date on the front of your citation.
+If you request Deferred Disposition by mail or in person, you must do so by the response date on the front of your citation.

 Failure to complete one of the four options shown above on or before the response date on the front of this citation will result in:

-- A warrant being issued for your arrest at which time the fine amount will be the maximum allowed by law PLUS Court costs and fees.
+- A warrant being issued for your arrest and the fine amount will be the maximum allowed by law PLUS Court costs and fees.

 - A request to the Texas Department of Public Safety for the denial of driver license renewal.